flishwang/3dec/ReadMe.txt

 	3Dec-train:
 		This module has not been fully investigated yet.
+3Dec can implement the base-calling scheme without this file.
+We keep it here just for an option.
 		Be careful when using it.
 		3Dec-train is used to train new model for Phred quality scores.
 The default model 3Dec uses was trained based on the first tile in BlindCall Hiseq2000 PhiX dataset (distributed with paper PMID 24413520).
 Training the model requires an entire tile,